Idomazu/Idomazu/README.md

 ---

 ### 🎮 Fun Fact
-I have shared the stage with Linkin Park!
+I have shared a concert stage with Linkin Park and Chester Bennington!

 ---